-- (a) Identification and evaluation of degradation, failures and malfunctions of SSCs caused by ageing effects; - (b) Prediction of the future performance of SSCs, which is necessary for continued safe and reliable operation of the research reactor; - (c) Decisions on the type and timing of preventive maintenance actions, including calibration, repair, modification, refurbishment and replacement, and decisions on revisions to the ageing management programme; - (d) Optimization of service conditions and practices that reduce degradation of SSCs;

-(e) Identification of emerging ageing effects before they jeopardize the safety, reliability and service life of SSCs or the operating lifetime of the research reactor.
+- (a) Identification and evaluation of degradation, failures and malfunctions of SSCs caused by ageing effects; - (b) Prediction of the future performance of SSCs, which is necessary for continued safe and reliable operation of the research reactor; - (c) Decisions on the type and timing of preventive maintenance actions, including calibration, repair, modification, refurbishment and replacement, and decisions on revisions to the ageing management programme; - (d) Optimization of service conditions and practices that reduce degradation of SSCs; - (e) Identification of emerging ageing effects before they jeopardize the safety, reliability and service life of SSCs or the operating lifetime of the research reactor.

 5.32.
-The information on ageing management may be divided into the following three categories (see Annex II of this guide for examples of relevant data):
+The information on ageing management may be divided into the following three categories:

-- Baseline information, consisting of data on the design of the reactor and/or of the SSCs and on the conditions at the beginning of the service life of the SSCs; - (b) Reactor operating records, covering service conditions of the SSCs, including transient data, and data on the availability, testing and failure of SSCs; - (c) Maintenance records, including information on the condition of the SSCs.
+- (a) Baseline information, consisting of data on the design of the reactor and/or of the SSCs and on the conditions at the beginning of the service life of the SSCs; - (b) Reactor operating records, covering service conditions of the SSCs, including transient data, and data on the availability, testing and failure of SSCs; - (c) Maintenance records, including information on the condition of the SSCs.